CodePath-Pod-24/ProductivityApp/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
+* User can create an account
+* User can login
+* User can use the timer

-* User logs in to access timer
+* User can change the duration of the timer
-*
+* User can change the settings

 **Optional Nice-to-have Stories**

-* add playlist for user to listen to music
+* User can add a playlist to listen to music
-* user gets points in profile screen for completing goals
+* User can receive points for successfully completing a study session
+* Use can view a feed of studying tips and recommandations

 ### 2. Screen Archetypes

-* Register - user signs up first then logs into account
+* Register - User signs up first then logs into account
-   * user is prompted to register upon download
+   * User is prompted to register upon download
-   * ...
 * Login
-   * user is prompted to login after registering
+   * User is prompted to login after registering
 * Settings Screen
-   * user picks dark/light mode
+   * User picks dark/light mode
 * Profile Screen
    * User gets points for completing goals